Energy-constrained private and quantum capacities of quantum channels: Application to Gaussian quantum channels

 It thus remains to prove that $H(\mathcal{N}_{X,Y}(\theta_{\beta }))-H(\mathcal{\hat{N}}_{X_{E},Y_{E}}(\theta_{\beta}))$ is increasing with decreasing $\beta$.
 This follows from the covariance property in \eqref{eq:covariance-gaussian}, the concavity of coherent information in the input for degradable channels (Proposition~\ref{prop:concave-degrad}), and the fact that thermal states can be realized by random Gaussian displacements of thermal states with lower temperature.
 Consider that

 The first equality follows by placing a probability distribution in front, and the second follows from the unitary invariance of quantum entropy.
 The third equality follows from the covariance property of quantum Gaussian channels, given in \eqref{eq:covariance-gaussian}.
-The inequality follows because degradable channels are concave in the input state (Proposition~\ref{prop:concave-degrad}) and from \eqref{eq:displaced-thermal-is-thermal}. \end{proof}
+The inequality follows because the coherent information of degradable channels is concave in the input state (Proposition~\ref{prop:concave-degrad}) and from \eqref{eq:displaced-thermal-is-thermal}. \end{proof}